bthtsang/bthtsang.github.io/_pages/nerf.md

 **What we found:**
 <iframe src="https://player.vimeo.com/video/587604817?h=2db627bf89" width="640" height="640" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 The video above shows the output view.
-Here high-density gas is represented by red, low-density gas is represented by blue; intermediate values of density are in yellow/green.
-The NeRF-generated view shows promising performance - it accurately retains the complex filamentary structures of the turbulent gas while maintaining a realistic 3D sense of the simulation.
+High-density gas is represented by red, low-density gas is represented by blue; intermediate values of density are in yellow/green.
+The NeRF-generated view shows promising performance - **it accurately retains the complex filamentary structures of the turbulent gas while maintaining a realistic 3D sense of the simulation.**

 **What's next?**